We the Kids - The Three Branches and Me

 Photo Credit: United States Capitol Building, The National Mall, Washington, DC by Jeffrey Zeldman is licensed under CC by 2.0

-Students investigate the rights and responsibilities that are built into the fabric that formed the United States.
-They explore the roles of the three branches of government, the importance of having a public voice, the issues in the “Bill of Rights” and the essential qualities of the Core Democratic Values.
-The unit motivates individual students via cartooning, singing, and dancing.
+We investigate the rights and responsibilities that are built into the fabric that formed the United States.
+We explore the roles of the three branches of government, the importance of having a public voice, the issues in the “Bill of Rights” and the essential qualities of the Core Democratic Values.
+The unit motivates individuals through cartooning, singing, and dancing.

-In this lesson, students analyze the Bill of Rights and explore the importance of the issues involved.
-The students employ their musical and kinesthetic intelligences in a creative performance singing and dancing to learn and teach the Bill of Rights.
-They perform the Bill of Rights in familiar vocabulary to their parents and members of the community (senior citizens).
+In this lesson, we analyze the Bill of Rights and explore the importance of the issues involved.
+We participate in a creative performance, singing and dancing to learn and teach the Bill of Rights.
+The performance may be planned for members of the community (younger children or senior citizens).